tom-howard/ros/docs/software/manual/linux.md

 ---
-title: "Installing ROS on your own PC"
+title: Installing ROS on Linux (Ubuntu 20.04)
 ---

-We've set up the WSL-ROS environment specifically for these ROS Courses, to ensure that you have all the right packages and tools available to you.
-Of course, this requires you to work on a University Managed Computer and - naturally - you may want to be able to work through this course material (and explore further) on your own device instead.
+# Installing ROS on Linux (Ubuntu 20.04)

-## Installing ROS and Course Dependencies on Ubuntu 20.04 {#install-ros}
+**Applicable to**: Those who have access to a computer running Ubuntu 20.04 (either natively or via WSL).

-If you already have Ubuntu 20.04 running on a machine then follow the steps below to install ROS and all the additional packages required for these ROS Courses:
+If you have Ubuntu 20.04 running on a machine then follow the steps below to install ROS and all the additional packages required for this ROS Course:

 1. Install ROS Noetic (the instructions that follow are largely taken from [the ROS.org website](http://wiki.ros.org/noetic/Installation/Ubuntu)):

-    1. Set up your computer to accept software from packages.ros.org:
+    1. Set up your system to accept software from packages.ros.org:

         ```bash
         sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'